hannesgao/Blackhole-IFL/README.md

 ## Maintenance
 * Use SSH-Client to do Maintenance manually
 * Visit https://[IP Address of the Raspberry Pi in IFL-Intranet]:10000/ to open the Webmin Web-GUI
+* Use the Username and Password of Raspberry Pi to login.

 ## Directory
 * Website: /var/www/html/